aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## C

+### CLI

+- Command line interface (CLI) is an Aptos tool for developing on the Aptos blockchain, for node operations and debugging.
+Find out more at: [Use the Aptos CLI](https://aptos.dev/cli-tools/aptos-cli-tool/use-aptos-cli/).

+### Client

+- Client is a software that receives information from the blockchain and manage transactions.
+Clients interact with the blockchain through the Aptos nodes.

+### Code labs

+- Code labs enable the use of Aptos CLI in minting non-fungible tokens (NFTs) in Aptos in order for users to have the details of the process works and employ related functions in their code.
+If a user have necessary funds in account, such user can follow the same steps used in devnet for mainnet, even though codelab is expected to be used on the devnet.

 ### Consensus

 - **Consensus** is a component of a validator.
 - The consensus component is responsible for coordination and agreement amongst all validators on the block of transactions to be executed, their order, and the execution results.
 - The Aptos blockchain is formed with these agreed-upon transactions and their corresponding execution results.
+- Consensus component is accountable for achieving security, trust, and agreement among all validators on the Aptos blockchain.

 ### Consensus Protocol